 Henderson County pastors are now organizing a nativity rally to take place on the courthouse steps next week.

 More than 70 East Texas pastors came together in support of the Henderson County Nativity Rally.

 "This is not a rebel rally.
 This is a rally in which we unite believers in unity with one voice saying we're going to stand for the faith that we believe in," says First Baptist Church of Malakoff Senior Pastor Nathan Lorick.

-Organizers said for one hour on December 17, Christians will gather in worship and prayer.
+Organizers say for one hour on December 17 Christians will gather in worship and prayer.